BootstrapCMS/LogViewer/README.md

 Laravel LogViewer will register four routes.
 The only one of interest to you is `'logviewer'` (`logviewer.index`) as it will be the main entry point for the use of this package.
 You can checkout the other three routes in the [source](https://github.com/GrahamCampbell/Laravel-LogViewer/blob/master/src/routes.php) if you must.

-The internals of Laravel LogViewer are not documented here, but feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel LogViewer.
+The internals of Laravel LogViewer are not documented here, but feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk).

 You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).